Ashuai-jpg/H5-mail-excercise/README.md

 # Site recommadation
 This [site](https://jsfiddle.net/) can instantly make your code(H5, CSS, JS) up and running

-BTW G**z is quite shabby(no asking if you have no idea about his identity-认不到就莫开腔)
+BTW G**Z is quite shabby(no asking if you have no idea about his identity-认不到就莫开腔)